 Don’t forget to make the most of the support available as a benefit of being part of the SoA’s national community of authors.

 Online support – members can connect via our many Facebook discussion groups.
-These are private groups set up for members of our special interest groups and our local groups.
+These are private groups set up for members of our special interest groups, local groups and networks.

 Resilience: how to cope when bad stuff happens